ox-it/maps-tiles/README.md

     fab server upgrade_osm

+**Important note**: the script will ask for your password, and it is expected that you have `sudo` access to the machine.
 See `fabfile.py` for more information.

 ## Workflow for working with Tilemill and git